ktos/Mokosh/README.md

 ## Usage

 Code is prepared for the Arduino platform, building is tested on arduino-cli, currently 0.13.
-Prepared only for ESP8266, tested on NodeMCU, WeMos D1 R2 and ESP-01S.
+Prepared for ESP8266 and ESP32, tested on NodeMCU, WeMos D1 R2, ESP-01S and ESP32-WROOM-32D.

 You have to just include the main file somewhere in the beginning of your Arduino sketch: